Russell Marsh guilty of estranged wife Jade Marsh's murder

 The bedroom door had been secured with a dressing gown cord.

-Marsh drove the children to his parents' house in nearby Saughall, Cheshire, and handed himself in to police later that day, telling officers he had done "something bad" to his wife.
+Marsh drove their children to his parents' house in nearby Saughall, Cheshire, and handed himself in to police later that day, telling officers he had done "something bad" to his wife.

+Standing with arms folded, Russell Marsh gave no reaction as the verdict was delivered.

+Quiet gasps and crying was heard from the packed public gallery where Jade Marsh's family and friends sat.